adbecker/tsiR/README.md

 plot(parms$mcmcsamples)
 ```

 We can now enter these parameters into the ```simulatetsir``` function.
 Here we will use a Poisson distribution to draw the next generation and do twenty simulations.
-Note that this model gives similar results, and 95% credible intervals are constructed for the paramter estimates themselves.
+Note that this model gives similar results, and 95% credible intervals are constructed for the parameter estimates themselves.

 ```sh
 sim <- simulatetsir(data=LondonMeas,parms=parms,method='pois',nsim=20)